WiebkeSchmitt/EpiPrimerProject/README.md

 Primers can be designed for mouse genome assemblies 8 and 9 as well as for human genome assemblies 18 and 19.

-##	2.2	Primer Blast (formerly: Primer Quality Control)
+##	2.2	ePCR (formerly: Primer Quality Control, Primer Blast)

-The Primer Blast allows (as already contained in the name) the blast of user designed primers and primer created during the primer design against a reference genome.
+The ePCR module allows the blast of user designed primers and primers created during the primer design against a reference genome.

 We expect primers to be given in 5' to 3' direction.

-We support blasting for primers against a bisulfite treated human genome.
+We support this for: hg18, hg19, hg38, mm9, mm10

 //TODO